rayBuct/DiscreteMathematics/README.md

-# DiscreteMathematics
+# Discrete Mathematics

-A course for undergraduate
+This is a course for undergraduate.

+The slides are written in Chinese.